meeshkan/hmt/docs/BUILD.md

 ⚠️ Before getting started, you should make sure that any recorded HTTP API traffic that you'll use is in the correct format.
 The `hmt build` command expects that recordings are in a single [JSON Lines](http://jsonlines.org/) file and every line should be in the [http-types](https://meeshkan.github.io/http-types/) JSON format.

 For an example input file, see [pokeapi.jsonl](https://github.com/meeshkan/hmt/blob/master/resources/pokeapi.jsonl).
-The libraries listed at [http-types](https://meeshkan.github.io/http-types/) can be used to generate input files in your language of choice.
+The libraries listed on [`http-types`](https://github.com/meeshkan/http-types#libraries) can be used to generate input files in your language of choice.

 ### Building a spec from recorded HTTP API traffic